 Okay, let's make infused oil.

 Infused oil can also be made with heat.
-Follow this link on making salve steps 1 through 3, for the fastest way to make infused oil.
+Follow this link on making salve steps 1 through 3, for the fastest way to make it.

 Remember.
 Heat breaks down and destabilizes the oil which will make it go rancid faster.
 Be sure to watch your oil if you use heat to be sure it doesn't get too hot.